anentropic/ocaml-spectrum/README.md

 ```

 - `Unsupported`: probably best not to use colors or styling
-- `Basic`: supports 16 colors, i.e. the 8 basic colors plus "bright" version of each.
+- `Basic`: **NOTE not currently supported by Spectrum, we always output the 8-bit style ANSI codes** supports 16 colors, i.e. the 8 basic colors plus "bright" version of each.
 They are equivalent to the first eight colours of the xterm 256-color set, with bright version accessed by setting the style to **bold**.
 So the available colour name tags are:
   - ![#000000](https://via.placeholder.com/15/000000/000000?text=+) `black` (with `bold` will display as: `grey`)
   - ![#800000](https://via.placeholder.com/15/800000/000000?text=+) `maroon` (with `bold` will display as: `red`)
   - ![#008000](https://via.placeholder.com/15/008000/000000?text=+) `green` (with `bold` will display as: `lime`)